National Provision of Asbestos Medicals to Keep Your Workers Safe

-Our health surveillance and periodic medical services combine years of experience with systems and procedures that will support the effective monitoring and recording of your organisation’s occupational injuries, illnesses and related hazards / exposures, to identify health risks.
+Our health surveillance and periodic medical services combine years of experience with systems and procedures that will support the effective monitoring and recording of your organisation’s occupational injuries, illnesses and related hazards and exposures to identify health risks.

 If a significant health risk or concern is detected while performing an Asbestos Medical, KINNECT can educate your organisation or implement tailored programs to appropriately manage the identified risk and improve the overall health of your employees.